 But which one is better for you?
 To help you find out, let’s examine both laminate and vinyl flooring in regards to certain pertinent factors.

 On average, the prices are actually similar.
 But both vinyl and laminate flooring come with a wide range of prices.

 If you’re serious about getting high-quality flooring, you should save up for the more expensive options.
 These are actually the flooring options that will save you more money in the long run.
-Both premium vinyl and premium laminate flooring options can last a long time.
+Both luxury vinyl tile and premium laminate flooring options can last a long time.

 Laminate flooring is actually a good project for DIY fans, though you do need the right tools.
 With a hand saw, laminate flooring can take a while due to how slow it will take you to cut down planks to size.
 But with a cutter like the Norske Tools NMAP001, installation can go much easier and faster.

 Just keep in mind that if you mess up the installation, you’ll void the warranty.
-That’s why there are some laminate flooring brands with warranties that are only good if you go with professional installation.
+That’s why some laminate flooring brands with warranties are only good if you go with a professional installation like Kent Flooring.

 The ease of vinyl installation depends on what type of vinyl flooring you buy.
 If you go with the glue-down vinyl, then you can’t even do this yourself.
 It will need professional installation instead.